ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 ### Architecture

-The following picture represents the architecture of the Context Broker Data Visualization enabler and its integration with the rest of the tools:
+The following image represents the architecture of the Context Broker Data Visualization enabler and its integration with the rest of the tools:

 ![Architecture](../img/Architecture.png)

 > *Illustration 1.
 Architecture of the Context Broker Visualization enabler*

-It is recommended to read the links of the [Reference documentation](../../README.md#reference-documentation) section before continue reading the rest of the content.
+It is recommended to read the links of the [Reference documentation](../../README.md#reference-documentation) section before continuing reading the rest of this documentation.

 Hereunder, the set of tools of the architecture are going to be detailed:

 #### Context Broker

-The Context Broker is in charge of providing real-time data to the Back-end of the enabler.
+The Context Broker is responsible of providing real-time data to the Back-end of the enabler.
 The most recent information is stored in the MongoDB.

 It is also integrated with Cygnus and, optionally, it notifies the changes of the data to Cygnus, by the subscriptions.

 By default, it serves on the port 1026.

+More information of the Context Broker can be found [here](https://fiware-orion.readthedocs.io/en/2.4.0/).

 [Top](#technical-documentation)